NEMES Scientific Program

 Location: Perspective Room

-Round table / panel discussion: "How can we standardise processing of longitudinal data?
+Interactive discussion session: "How can we standardise processing of longitudinal data?
 What are the challenges and caveats in processing longitudinal data?
 How specific and reliable are the so-called "optimised" pipelines?".
-Lecture.
+Participant-led discussion.

 Moderator: Sirio Cocozza, Department of Radiology, "Federico II" University of Naples